university-of-auckland/conflex/README.md

 | page            | Gets information from the entire page. |
 | page_properties | Gets key-value pairs from the page properties macro. |
 | panels          | Gets information from within a panel element in a wiki page.
 (For the APPLCTN space, the Overview panel will read up to the following words before stopping: `The application is accessible from these locations:`. |

+### Using $ref

+The configuration file supports the use of the `$ref` keyword for reusable configuration elements.

+To reference a definition, use the $ref keyword:

+`$ref: 'reference to definition'`

+This works in a similar way to how Swagger implements the `$ref` tag.
+Please see their [documentation](https://swagger.io/docs/specification/using-ref/) for more details.
+Currently capsule is only able to reference definitions within the current configuration document.